wmglab-duke/ascent/README.md

 Below is a description of the specific filename formatting for each of the 3 required file types.
 Note that, for all formatting, there must be at least 1 underscore where indicated, but more than 1 is allowed and ignored.
-Each file type description is accompanied by an example of what that image may look like
+Each file type description is accompanied by an example of what that image may look like (at lower resolution for efficiency).

 1. Raw image of slide
     - form: `[ARB_NAME]_[CASSETTE]_[NUMBER]_r.tif`